 We are helping locals build resilience and adapt to a changing climate.
 In 2012 we published an initial assessment of risks, opportunities and actions for climate change adaptation in the Lake District.

 Cumbria Carbon Footprint Report (PDF): We are working with local authorities in Cumbria and with the Local Enterprise Partnership, to measure and manage emissions across the county.

-Are you thinking about installing more eco-friendly energy?
-Check out our renewable energy page.
-For biomass fuel systems, our co-funded Warmth from wood booklet (opens in new window) has some great real-life examples.
+Homeowners: think about renewable energy.
+For biomass fuel systems, our co-funded Warmth from wood booklet has some great real-life examples.

 The work began in 2008, when we published The Low-carbon Lake District Report.
 This looks at the effects of climate change on the Lake District landscape and communities, investigates what is already being done to cut carbon, and helps chart a way forward.
 Read the full Low Carbon Lake District Report (4MB PDF)

 The Low-carbon Lake District Initiative was launched at a conference in June 2008 in Kendal.
 Read the Low Carbon Lake District Conference Summary (Word document)